roboxue/niffler/README.md

 ##### Housekeeping
 To release, make sure pgp key and sonatype credential is in the correct location, then execute
-- `sbt "release with-defaults"` for minor version updates
+- `sbt "release cross with-defaults"` for minor version updates
-- `sbt release` for major version updates
+- `sbt release cross` for major version updates

 ### What is Niffler?
 **Niffler** is a made-up "Magic creature" in Harry Porter series.
 It was featured in the recent movie *Fantastic Beasts and Where to Find Them*.
 It's essentially a "wallet" that knows how to fill itself up...
 I'm naming after this library based on Niffler's nature as a container of Token, and a symbol of "greedy" for a better developer experience (we know greedy is no a bad word in computer science)